sam1016yu/DB-Exp-Sensitivity/H2/README.md

 cd benchbase-x-SNAPSHOT/config
 mkdir h2
 ```
 * Then, copy sample_tpcc_config.xml into this h2 folder.
-Change the elements to your settings, like the IP address in url, username and password.
+Change the elements to your settings, like the server IP address in url, username and password.

 5. Run the benchmark inside the benchbase-x-SNAPSHOT directory:
 ```bash